 People from different cultures around the world have their own words to say cheers in their native languages.
 Here is one video that you might enjoy watching about 70 People from 70 Countries Say Cheers in Their Native Languages.

-Beside diversity between languages and cultures, there are many ways to say cheers within the same language, and this also applies to the French language.
+Besides diversity between languages and cultures, there are many ways to say cheers in the same language, and this also applies to the French language.

 À votre santé

 This is the most common way to say cheers is cheers in French.
 It means “to your health” and it’s the generic toast that you can use for plural and formal situations.